codurance/site/_posts/2016-03-01-Docker-meets-Continuous-Deployment.md

 - TeamCity
 ---

 About one year ago I had a first contact with Docker.
-This new kind on the block promised to relieve our poor computers of installation of all tools, languages, dependencies and operating systems.
+This new kid on the block promised to relieve our poor computers from installation of all tools, languages, dependencies and operating systems.
 Isolated run environments emerged on developers computers.

 A conservative approach of my ops teammates didn't change my joy of using Docker.
-Despite many people described Docker as tool writen by developers for development our industry found new ways of using images and containers.
-Images of our applications and services became units of deployment for tool like  Kubernetes, Docker Swarm or Marathon.
+Despite many people describing Docker as tool writen by developers for development our industry found new ways of using images and containers.
+Images of our applications and services became units of deployment for tools like Kubernetes, Docker Swarm or Marathon.

-But...
-How this images appear in these tools?
+But how this images appear in these tools?

-## Set The Scene
+## Setting The Scene

-From developers perspective any application is manifested by a code.
-There is long way before we finally find some place on a production environment.
-To show this process we need small application.
-Our application is going to expose some HTTP API which we are going to use after the deployment.
-Let's assume that will are going to use **Gradle** to build the application and **TeamCity** as build automation tool.
+From developer's perspective any application is manifested by a code.
+There is long way before our code find a good place to execute on a production environment.
+I want to show how you this process can be easier with **Docker** and **Continuous Deployment** pipeline.
+To do that we need a small application.
+Our application is going to expose some HTTP API which we are going to call after the deployment.
+Let's assume that will are going to use **Gradle** to build the application and **TeamCity** for build automation.

 On each **TeamCity** build agent we should have installed **Docker**.
-We will also use this machine to deploy our application.
+We will also use this machine to run our application.
+In a real project we don't want to install **TeamCity** agents on all machines and we should introduce another tool (e.g. Kubernetes) which will take care about distribution of our application.
-In the real project probably you don't want to do that, but the deployment phase can be changed to fit better to your environment.

-## Build Application
+## Build

 We need to build something before we will be able to create any docker image.
 To do that we need to create the first step in our Continuous Deployment (CD) pipeline.
-In this step we will download our source code, perform all **test** which can be done on the source code level and produce **artifact** which contains all elements required to start and run our application.
+In this step we will download our source code, run all **tests** which can be done on the source code level and produce an **artifact** containing all elements required to start and run our application.

-This build configuration is not much different then usual step in a common Continuous Deployment pipeline.
+This build configuration is not very different to a usual step in a common Continuous Deployment pipeline.
 Alongside common parameters we have to define **artifacts** which will be generated after each execution.
-We are going to use them as base for next steps in the pipeline
+We are going to use them as a base for next steps in the pipeline.

-In **TeamCity** we define **artifacts** by defining paths to files from working directory (which is created for each run of a configuration).
-Working directory is combination of files downloaded from a version control system and files generated during execution of build steps.
-We will define later elements of this directory.
+In **TeamCity** we define **artifacts** by defining paths to files from the working directory (which is created for each run of a configuration).
+The working directory is combination of files downloaded from a version control system and files generated during the execution of build steps.
+We will define these elements during configuring a version control settings and build steps.

 We need two artifacts.
 The first one is `Dockerfile`.
 We already prepared this file in our source code and it will be stored in `docker` directory.
-The next file is ***tar*** file which will be generated by our **Gradle** build.
-It contains script which allows to execute our code and all required libraries.
+The next file is a ***tar*** file which will be generated by our **Gradle** build.
+It contains a script which allows to execute our code and all required libraries.

 <img src="/assets/img/custom/blog/2016-03-01-docker-meets-continuous-deployment/build_config.png" alt="Build Configuration" title="Build Configuration" class="img img-responsive style-screengrab">

 Now we are ready to instruct our build configuration how to download our source code.
-We use github as our code repository.
+We use GitHub as our code repository.
-We just have to choose type as *Git* and provide url to our application.
+We just have to choose type as *Git* and provide the URL to our application.

 <img src="/assets/img/custom/blog/2016-03-01-docker-meets-continuous-deployment/build_vcs.png" alt="Version Control Configuration" title="Version Control Configuration" class="img img-responsive style-screengrab">

 We have the source code, so we can describe what to do with this code.
-As I mention before we will **test** our application and generate an **artifact** with executable content.
+As I mentioned before we will **test** our application and generate an **artifact** with executable content.

-**TeamCity** have predefined runners for different build tools.
-In this case we are going to use **Gradle** runner to **test** and **build**.
+**TeamCity** has predefined runners for different build tools.
+In this case we are going to use the **Gradle** runner to **test** and **build**.

 <img src="/assets/img/custom/blog/2016-03-01-docker-meets-continuous-deployment/build_step.png" alt="Gradle Step" title="Gradle Step" class="img img-responsive style-screengrab">

 Now we can run our build.
 As result of we should see our **artifacts** in *"Artifact"* tab.

 <img src="/assets/img/custom/blog/2016-03-01-docker-meets-continuous-deployment/build_result.png" alt="Build Result" title="Build Result" class="img img-responsive style-screengrab">

-## Release Image
+## Release

 Our code is no longer needed.
 We have all we need to build the docker image.
-Now we have create our image and **release** with the right version.
-To simplify our example we are going to use current build number to define an image version.
+Now we have to create our image and **release** with the right version.
+To simplify our example we are going to use the current build number to define an image version.
-Next we will generate file with this version.
-This file give us possibility to pass information about version to the next steps.
+Next we will generate a file with this version.
+This file give us the possibility to pass information about the version to the next steps.

-First, let's take a closer look at `Dockerfile`.
-We copy to the image all libraries and scripts from `simple_application.tar`.
+First, let's take a closer look at the `Dockerfile`.
+We copy all libraries and scripts from `simple_application.tar` to the image.
 This ***tar*** file already contains all required content, so all we have to do is to use `ADD`.
 It will automatically *untar* all files in the image.
-Next we expose port of our HTTP API and we define how we launch our application by adding `ENTRYPOINT` command.
+Next we expose the port of our HTTP API and we define how we launch our application by adding an `ENTRYPOINT` command.

-For example our `Dockerfile` can look like as follows:
+For example our `Dockerfile` can look like this:

 ```
 FROM java:8